 We, and other PwC firms, are committed to delivering quality assurance services around the world.
-To maximise consistency in the network, the formal curriculum, developed at the Network level, provides access to training materials covering the PwC audit approach and tools - this includes updates on auditing standards and their implications, as well as areas of audit risk and areas of focus for quality improvement.
+To maximise consistency in the network, the formal curricula, developed at the Network level, provide access to training materials covering the PwC audit approach and tools, as well as areas of audit risk and areas of focus for quality improvement.

 This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning, virtual classroom, and on-the-job support.
-The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgement while applying a sceptical mindset.
+The curricula supports our primary training objective of quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgement while applying a sceptical mindset.

-The design of the curriculum allows us to select, based on local needs. when we will deliver the training.
+The design of the curricula allows us to select, based on local needs, when we will deliver the training.
 Our Learning & Education leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs covering both technical and non-technical training.